Indominuz18/CMPT-419-Project/README.md

 - Created more detailed feature visualizations for interpretability
 - Added data augmentation techniques specifically for question samples to address class imbalance

+Changes from project proposal:
+- Changed dataset to use an annotated dataset with declarative questions instead of extracting them
+- Usage of text analysis and processing excluded since we have the annotated dataset already

 ## Dependencies